nicolaegues/trap_dnn/README.md

 ```bash
 python generate_binary_traps.py
 ```
-This will populate a `data/` folder with NumPy arrays containing the binary target patterns and trap coordinates.
+This will create and fill the specified `data/` folder with NumPy arrays containing the binary target patterns and trap coordinates.

 ### 2. Train the Autoencoder
 Edit `configs/train.yaml` to set output path, model hyperparameters, and other flags.